5E7EN/Hebrew-Syllable-Counter/README.md

-# Hebrew Syllable Counter
+# Hebrew Syllable Counter [WIP]

-Determines how many syllables are in a Hebrew paragraph
+Determines how many syllables are in a Hebrew paragraph.
+This project is a work-in-progress and should not be used in production at the moment.

 # Unicode Reference